rdeepak2002/NodeSecuritySystem/README.md

 Deepak Ramalingam

 ## Description
-Using OPEN CV and Node.js to create a realtime security system.
+Using Open CV and Node.js to create a realtime security system.